-Stability should always be put in relation with a stress.
+Stability should always be put in relation to stress.
 An architecture that is stable when stored in the air can show large instabilities when heated or photosensitized.
 The mechanisms leading to instability are very diverse.

 As we saw last week the structure of Organic Solar Cells is a bit different from the structure of Perovskite solar cells.
 The active layer is composed of two organic semiconductors, polymers or organic materials.
 The amorphous structure of the bulk polymers is often very stable when no stress is applied but thermal stress can modify the fine morphology of the active layer.

-On the other hand OPV also face physical degradation.
+On the other hand, OPV also faces physical degradation.
 Two types of physical degradation can co-exist: on the one hand clusters of materials like PCBM can appear leading to performance losses.
 That is called morphological degradation.
-On the other hand OPV are composed of stacked thin layers that have different elastic modulus, that can crack upon bending or delaminate due to differences in adhesion.
+On the other hand, OPV is composed of stacked thin layers that have a different elastic modulus, that can crack upon bending or delaminate due to differences in adhesion.
 That is flexibility degradation.
-Such a delamination can be tracked by measuring the fracture energy between the different layers.
+Such delamination can be tracked by measuring the fracture energy between the different layers.

 The progress of findings

-The story of the creative study Dr. Sylvain Chambon supervised begins with the constitution of devices with different hole transport layers and electrodes.
+The story of the creative study Dr Sylvain Chambon supervised begins with the constitution of devices with different hole transport layers and electrodes.
 They witnessed that some structures were more stable than others, particularly oxides combinations were more stable to air storage.
-However, when carrying out thermal ageing, they found that the silver-molybdenum oxide device had much lower performances compared with silver-pedot.
+However, when carrying out thermal ageing, they found that the silver-molybdenum oxide device had much lower performances compared with silver-PEDOT.
 They correlated it to a VOC drop.
-The most astonishing is that neither molibdenum nor silver trigger any VOC drop by themselves.
+The most astonishing is that neither molybdenum nor silver triggers any VOC drop by themselves.

 Here the second article is of astounding interest.
 The scientists decided to analyse the interfaces after having cut the samples.
 Fracture studies have been carried out from the cut.
 It’s very interesting to see such analysis being used in solar cells.
 The article brought together probe techniques and communities that do not usually meet up: mechanical analysis and organic electronics.

 Thus large devices have been processed for the scientists to carry out research measurements at Stanford University, in Prof. Reinold Dauskardt’s group.
-I find appealing that all the usually process methods have been changed to adapt such fracture study.
-The sizes involved were different that the one used typically for solar cells and scaling concepts with the conservation of the same morphology must involve long thoughts.
+I find appealing that all the usual process methods have been changed to adapt such fracture study.
+The sizes involved were different than the one used typically for solar cells and scaling concepts with the conservation of the same morphology must involve long thoughts.

 That lets scientists puzzled

-Hence Dr. Sylvain Chambon’s team has shown an interdiffusion could happen in the different layers and that it leads to an increase of the adhesion between the active layer and the HTL/electrode.
-However, all the probe techniques that were used can not prove with certainty that diffusion phenomenon is only responsible of the observed VOC loss.
+Hence Dr Sylvain Chambon’s team has shown an interdiffusion could happen in the different layers and that it leads to an increase in the adhesion between the active layer and the HTL/electrode.
+However, all the probe techniques that were used cannot prove with certainty that diffusion phenomenon is only responsible for the observed VOC loss.
 When I talked to him about his articles, he felt bewildered with their results.
-On the one hand they observed hints that diffusion happens, but another degradation mechanism must occur in silver-molybdenum oxide devices to fully explain the VOC drop.
-We can though be optimistic for finding new clues in other projects with other pathways.
+On the one hand, they observed hints that diffusion happens, but another degradation mechanism must occur in silver-molybdenum oxide devices to fully explain the VOC drop.
+We can though be optimistic about finding new clues in other projects with other pathways.
 I’m sure Sylvain is on the way!